Blue oat mite

 French Anystis mites can suppress populations of BOM in some pastures.
 Snout mites and other predatory mites are also effective natural enemies.
 Small beetles, spiders and ants can also play a role in controlling populations.
 Leaving shelterbelts or refuges between paddocks will help maintain natural enemy populations.

 Preserving natural enemies when using chemicals is often difficult because the pesticides generally used are broad-spectrum and kill beneficial species as well as the pests.
-You can reduce the impact on natural enemies by using a pesticide that has the least impact and by minimising the number of applications.
+You can reduce the impact on natural enemies by using a pesticide which has the least impact and by minimising the number of applications.

 Cultural control